JeffSmith-ok/GitHub_Upload/README.md

 2. Use the function to calculate the present value of the new loan given below.
    a.
 Use an `annual_discount_rate` of 0.2 for this new loan calculation.

-"""

-"""Part 4: Conditionally filter lists of loans.
+Part 4: Conditionally filter lists of loans.

 In this section, you will use a loop to iterate through a series of loans and select only the inexpensive loans.